JustinStitt/llvm-project/clang/docs/OverflowBehaviorTypes.rst

 Introduction
 ============

-Clang provides an attribute that allows developers to have fine-grained control over the overflow behavior of integer types.
+Clang provides a type attribute that allows developers to have fine-grained control over the overflow behavior of integer types.
 The ``overflow_behavior`` attribute can be used to specify how arithmetic operations on a given integer type should behave upon overflow.
 This is particularly useful for projects that